Captian-obvious/core-sounds-pack/README.md

 <br>
 Thank you for downloading this package.
 <br>
-This contains the sounds for core map that you would ever require.
+This contains all the sounds for core map that you would ever require.